lucasgascon/crack_classification/README.md

 # Minimal operation

-In the file train.py (line 108), select the model that we want to run.
+In the file train.py (line 108), select the model that you want to run.
 Execute train.py

 # Description